European shares slide further, Provident Financial plummets

 By Helen Reid

-LONDON, June 21 Weakness among financial and retail stocks sent European shares sliding again on Wednesday, as Provident Financial fell sharply after a profit warning.
+LONDON, June 21 (Reuters) - Weakness among financial and retail stocks sent European shares sliding again on Wednesday, as Provident Financial fell sharply after a profit warning.

 Europe's STOXX 600 fell 0.8 percent, extending the previous session's losses, while euro zone stocks fell more sharply, down 1 percent along with the bloc's blue chips .